Esri/python-toolbox-for-rapid/README.md

 ## Tools

-The tools are organized into three toolsets.
+The tools are organized into four toolsets.
 One for preprocessing and preparing the input datasets for RAPID.
-Another for doing some postprocessing especially for visualizing the RAPID output of stream flow.
-The third toolset has some utilities to assist you with the workflow and sharing the visualization as web map service.
+The second is for generating calibrated values for the Muksingum Paremeters.
+The third is for doing some postprocessing especially for visualizing the RAPID output of stream flow.
+The fourth toolset has some utilities to assist you with the workflow and sharing the visualization as web map service.

 ### Preprocessing tools